ballerina-platform/ballerina-dev-website/v1-2/learn/how-to-use-java-interoperability.md

 ```

 ### Create the FileInputStream
-Our goal here is to create a new java.io.FileInputStream instance from the filename.
-In step 3, we generated bindings for required Java classes.
+Our goal here is to create a new `java.io.FileInputStream` instance from the filename.
+In step 3, we generated bindings for the required Java classes.
 Following is the code snippet that does the job.

 ```ballerina
 FileInputStream | error fileInputStream = newFileInputStream3(filename);
 ```

-Here, FileInputStream is the Ballerina object generated for the java.io.FileInputStream class.
+Here, `FileInputStream` is the Ballerina object generated for the `java.io.FileInputStream` class.
 - You can find functions that start with newFileInputStream in the generated code.
-Each such function creates a new java.io.FileInputStream instance.
+Each such function creates a new `java.io.FileInputStream` instance.
 Ballerina does not support function overloading.
 Therefore, the bindgen tool generates a separate Ballerina function for each overloaded method or constructor.
-This is why you see “3” appended to the function newFileInputStream3.
-We will improve the functions names of generated bindings in a future release.
+We will improve the function names of generated bindings in a future release.
-- All the methods in the java.io.FileInputStream class are mapped to methods in the generated Ballerina object.
+- All the methods in the `java.io.FileInputStream` class are mapped to methods in the generated Ballerina object.

-Next, we’ll handle the error using a type guard
+Next, we’ll handle the error using a type guard.
 ```ballerina

 if fileInputStream is error {